xincc/GithubStars/README.md

 * <a name="server-php"></a>**PHP**
     * The PHP Interpreter. [php-src](https://github.com/php/php-src) ⭐️⭐️⭐️⭐️⭐️
     * A PHP Framework For Web Artisans. [laravel](https://github.com/laravel/laravel) ⭐️⭐️⭐️⭐️

 * <a name="server-swift"></a>**Swift**
+    * Server-side Swift.
+The Perfect core toolset and framework for Swift Developers.
+(For mobile back-end development, website and API development, and more…) [https://www.perfect.org](https://www.perfect.org)  [PerfectlySoft/Perfect](https://github.com/PerfectlySoft/Perfect) ⭐️⭐️⭐️⭐️⭐️⭐️⭐️
+    * A Swift web framework and HTTP server.
+[IBM-Swift/Kitura](https://github.com/IBM-Swift/Kitura) ⭐️⭐️⭐️⭐️⭐️
+    * A web framework and server for Swift that works on macOS and Ubuntu. [vapor/vapor](https://github.com/vapor/vapor) ⭐️⭐️⭐️⭐️⭐️
+    * Send email to any SMTP server like a boss, in Swift and cross-platform.  [onevcat/Hedwig](https://github.com/onevcat/Hedwig) ⭐️⭐️
+    * HTTP Implementation for Swift on Linux and Mac OS X. [huytd/swift-http](https://github.com/huytd/swift-http) ⭐️
+    * A toolkit for Network Extension Framework. [zhuhaow/NEKit](https://github.com/zhuhaow/NEKit) ⭐️⭐️⭐️
+    * A Ruby on Rails inspired Web Framework for Swift that runs on Linux and OS X.  [necolt/Swifton](https://github.com/necolt/Swifton) ⭐️⭐️⭐️

 * <a name="server-ruby"></a>**Ruby**
 	* A repository of geographic regions for Ruby.  [carmen](https://github.com/jim/carmen) ⭐️⭐️
 	* GitLab CE | Please open new issues in our issue tracker on GitLab.com [gitlabhq](https://github.com/gitlabhq/gitlabhq) ⭐️⭐️⭐️⭐️